 - Torrent Plan ($20.00/mo)

 - Offshore Plan ($30.00/mo)

-Although not cheap, I do like the fact that they offer simultaneous connections ranging between 3-5 devices depending on which plan you go for.
-In addition, it’s also quite good too see that they let you try out their paid plans for 30-days for absolutely free.
+Although not cheap, I do like that they offer simultaneous connections ranging between 3-5 devices depending on which plan you go for.
+It’s quite good to see that they let you try out their paid plans for 30-days for absolutely free.

 Trustworthiness – Is Super VPN safe?

 To be honest, no. Super VPN is not safe and doesn’t recommend using it.
 After all, it’s not clear which jurisdiction it is based in.
 It’s also hard for me to trust a service that asks for too many unnecessary app permissions.
 In addition, what kind of VPN service stores its user’s data in servers located in the US and the UK?
 Overall, don’t use this VPN if you care about your privacy.